Welcome to Sitting

 The Future of Meditation Is...

 Beyond-thinking.
-Systems-embracing.
+Systems-oriented.
+Authentic-being.
 Meaning-making.
 Intention-clarifying.
 Slow-going.
+Presence-generating.
 Wellbeing-centering.
-Wonder-seeking.
+Wonder-appreciating.
 Commitment-making.
-Simplicity-striving.
+Simplicity-embracing.
 Connection-cultivating.
 View-expanding.
 Friendship-powered.
 Inclusivity-emphasizing.
 Belonging-actualizing.
-Presence-generating.
 Community-building.
 Relationship-nurturing.
 Practice-nourishing.
 Experiment-inviting.
 Creativity-inspiring.
+Adaptivity-enabling.
 Possibility-seeing.
 Safety-prioritizing.
 Feeling-optimizing.
-Authentic-being.
 Emergence-enabling.
 Curiosity-orienting.
 Science-recognizing.
 Path-finding.
-Not-knowing.
-Beauty-seeing.
+Non-thinking.
+Truth-seeking.
 Perspective-shifting.
 Experience-deepening.
 Compassion-encouraging.
 Kindness-caring.
 Empathy-feeling.
+Tenderness-knowing.
 Wisdom-awakening.
 And Benefit-creating.